Georgia grand jury on Trump interference recommended multiple indictments: reports

 But Kohrs demurred when asked about charges for Trump specifically.

-A Georgia judge allowed the release of just three sections from the grand jury’s report which was expected to include charging recommendations.
-The public saw limited sections of just the pages of the 8-page document.
+A Georgia judge allowed the release of just three sections from the grand jury’s report, which was expected to include charging recommendations.
+The public saw limited sections of the 8-page document.

 Kohrs told reporters that the report also includes eight pages of legal code appended to its recommendations.